qlack/QLACK-Java/QLACK-Tools/qlack-tools-mavenizr/README.md

 # mavenizr

 `mavenizr` is a tool that helps to minimize the time needed to install local jar dependencies on your local maven repository and use them directly in your maven project `pom` file.
+It allows for quicker transition of legacy projects with local jar files dependencies to a cleaner maven solution.

  ## Quick start